 - 1. General learning goal: The student will have a basic understanding of the physical and psychological aspects of neck restraints

-- a.
-Respiratory restraints
+- 1. Respiratory restraints

-- b.
-Vascular restraints
+- 2. Vascular restraints

 III.
 COMPLETION REQUIREMENTS

 - A. All Students Must Pass the Academy Arrest Control Program Written Exam, with a Score of 80% or Better - B. All Students Must Pass the Academy Arrest Control Program Physical Skills Exam - C. Students Must Attend 100% of the Hours Submitted to POST for Approval